 Tony Booth was commercial artist to Brian Epstein and The Beatles, producing countless posters, flyers, and promotional materials for them and other musicians of the era.
-The above film was made by the BBC in 2016 and documents Tony’s later work recreating these posters for collectors and enthusiasts.
-Some examples are shown below, with a wider collection on his website, and many available to buy.
+The film below was made by the BBC in 2016 and documents Tony’s later work recreating these posters for collectors and enthusiasts.

 Tony sadly passed away earlier this year, but before he did so he struck up a friendship with designer Emily Salinas who has shared her memories of getting to know him, and a small project she completed as a tribute to the man and his work.
 Emily used some of the experience and resources from one of our workshops in doing this project so it’s great to know that the skills are out there and being used for positive things.

 I met Tony Booth over our shared obsession with lettering and sign painting.

 I came from a background of graphic design and digital design but was getting increasingly interested in hand-made art and design, and also in traditional skills.
 Tony was a veteran Liverpool lettering legend having hand painted all the original gig posters for The Beatles.

 I spent a day with him, where I got to see his studio, which was adorned with all his amazing artwork, see him working on one of the posters for his then forthcoming solo exhibition and he showed me the basics of how to handle a brush and draw a few letters.